Step 8 - Using PGD CLI v5.6

 Set a group option

-You can set group options using PGD CLI, too, using the group set options command.
+You can set group options using PGD CLI, too, using the set-group-options command.
 This requires a --group-name flag to set the group for this change to affect and an --option flag with the setting to change.
 If you wanted to set the dc1 group's location to London, you would run:

 Output